Cevelop/cevelop.github.io/_posts/2016-04-12-neon-preview.markdown

 layout: post
 title:  "Cevelop 1.5 Preview"
 ---
-A preview of the upcoming Cevelop 1.5.0 based on Eclipse CDT 9.0 (Neon) is now available for all major platforms.
+A preview of our upcoming Cevelop 1.5.0 based on Eclipse CDT 9.0 (Neon) is now available for all major platforms.
 This preview introduces a set of new features that will make your C++ development experience even better:

-* Templator: Visualization (arbitrarily nested) template instantiations, selected overloads, and specializations (See screenshot below).
+* Templator: Visualization of (arbitrarily nested) template instantiations, selected overloads, and specializations (See screenshot below).
 * Constificator: Detection and constification of variable declarations in functions and classes.
-* Const Placement: Option to automatically align const qualifiers in variable declarations on the right-hand side of the type.
+* Const placement: Option to automatically align const qualifiers in variable declarations on the right-hand side or left-hand side of the type.

 <br/>